AdobeDocs/campaign-web.en/help/v8/monitor/schedule-sending.md

 ![](assets/schedule-push-standalone.png){zoomable="yes"}

-You can also check that the schedule is taken into account :
+You can also check that the schedule is taken into account:

 ![](assets/schedule-push-standalone-prepare.png){zoomable="yes"}